TACC/Lmod/docs/source/310_settarg.rst

 Settarg works with Lmod to help developers manage their compiled software projects.
-It does so by making it easy to switch between optimize or debug build or changing compiler or other modules and letting the build system about the changes.
+It does so by making it easy to switch between optimize or debug builds or changing compiler or other modules and letting the build system about the changes.
 The secret of settarg is that concentrates the state of a build into one environment variable called $TARG.